The Last Kingdom is officially returning for a fifth season on Netflix, which will continue the epic story of Saxon-born warrior Uhtred of Bebbanburg.

 Season five will consist of another 10 episodes on Netflix, based on books nine and ten of The Saxon Stories: Warriors of the Storm and The Flame Bearer.

 The official synopsis says: “The fifth instalment will see Uhtred realise his destiny is more than just Bebbanburg: it is tied to the future of England itself.
 Charged with training King Edward’s first-born son Aethelstan as a warrior, Uhtred’s ambition will have an even higher purpose.
 But to achieve this destiny, Uhtred will have to face down his greatest enemy and suffer his greatest loss.”

-In addition to this, we expect to see more on the developing relationship between Sigtryggr and Stiorra, as well as Uhtred’s reaction to seeing his daughter grow into a fiercely independent young woman.
+In addition to this, we expect to see more on the developing relationship between Uhtred’s daughter Stiorra and enigmatic Viking warrior Sigtryggr, who appear to have formed a genuine connection under unlikely circumstances.

-That said, don’t expect The Last Kingdom to follow those novels to the letter, as the Netflix adaptation has been known to have major differences from the The Last Kingdom books.
+That said, don’t expect The Last Kingdom to follow those novels to the letter, as the Netflix adaptation has been known to make major changes to The Last Kingdom books.

-For example, in Cornwell’s stories, Eadith becomes Uhtred’s lover, but the series has instead decided to plant a romantic subplot between herself and his charming ally, Finan.
+For example, in Cornwell’s stories, Eadith becomes Uhtred’s lover, but the series has instead planted a romantic subplot between herself and his charming ally, Finan.
 Let’s hope there’s not a love triangle on the cards!

 Executive producer Nigel Marchant gave RadioTimes.com an insight into where the plot could go next: “I think we want to tell the story of these separate kingdoms coming together and how that union happens, and also does Uhtred get back to Bebbanburg?
 Does he get his dream?
 Does he find his legacy?
 And what’s his involvement in bringing these kingdoms together?”